PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 The provided `error.html` is just a simple default handler; my actual site also has handlers for `400`, `403`, and `404`.
 Each of these overrides the `flair` block within the `error` template.
 The `404.html` in this repository shows a tiny example of how to make 404-specific content on the error page.

-`_comment_thread.html` is a template that the other templates use to insert the Disqus comment code.
-If you want to use this you'll need to change the `DISQUS_SHORTNAME` configuration variable.
-By default a page will get a thread ID of `publ_{entry-id}`, but this can be overridden with the `Thread-Id` header on the entry file (which I use for legacy entries).

 `style.css` is the generic stylesheet for sections which have not overridden the stylesheet.
 It makes use of the `bubbly.css` and `pygments.default.css` libraries, which are stored in the `static` directory.

 `robots.txt` is also a template, just to make things simpler.
 It links to the `sitemap.xml` template.